Buildstarted/buildstarted.com/_posts/2010-08-13-update-settings-table-with-extension-methods.md

 title: Update settings table with extension methods
 ---

-<p>So after working with the <a href='http://buildstarted.com/2010/08/09/creating-a-settings-table-that-can-handle-almost-any-type-of-value/'>Settings table</a> from my previous post a bit, it's clear to me that creating some extension methods would make working with settings easier.
+So after working with the <a href='http://buildstarted.com/2010/08/09/creating-a-settings-table-that-can-handle-almost-any-type-of-value/'>Settings table</a> from my previous post a bit, it's clear to me that creating some extension methods would make working with settings easier.
 To do this though we have to modify the Model a bit first and rename "Value" to lowercase "value".
-The summary xml documentation is there to inform the user there's an Extension method</p>
+The summary xml documentation is there to inform the user there's an Extension method

 <pre><code>public class Setting {
     public int SettingID { get; set; }